Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 - I offer specialised support for older people adjusting to the opportunities and challenges of this life-stage.

-A range of psychological problem
+A range of psychological problems

-I work with people who are facing difficult life experiences including addictions and substance abuse, stress, low self-confidence or self-esteem, as well as those who are coping with bereavement and loss, relationship difficulties, family problems, and work-related stress or confidence issues.
+I work with people who are facing difficult life experiences including anger, anxiety addictions and substance abuse, stress, low self-confidence or self-esteem, as well as those who are coping with bereavement and loss, relationship difficulties, family problems, and work-related stress or confidence issues.

 - Couples counselling